inyongthegr8/itg-fsr/README.md

 ## Credits
 - Thank you [teejusb](https://github.com/teejusb)!
 He contributed what I used as a base for the hardware code.
 It was super easy understand and extend for my own use. ([teejusb/fsr](https://github.com/teejusb/fsr))
+- Thank you [vlnguyen](https://github.com/vlnguyen) for allowing me to fork this project!